raganwald/raganwald.github.com/_posts/2016-07-20-prefer-composition-to-inheritance.md

 It is more important to know how to refactor to a particular architecture, than to know in advance which architecture can serve all of our needs now, and in the future.

+In this post, we are going to look at _object composition_, a technique that has a few more moving parts than mixins, but opens up the opportunity to make dependencies explicit, enforce a stronger level of encapsulation, and can be built upon for richer forms of method decoration.

 ---

 [![mixing deck](/assets/images/mixing-deck.jpg)](https://www.flickr.com/photos/sparetomato/2641114425)

-### what mixins have in common with inheritance

-The problems outlined with mixins are the same as the problems we have discovered with inheritance over the last 30+ years.
-Subclasses have implicit dependencies on their superclasses.
-This makes superclasses extremely fragile: One little change could break code in a subclass that is in an entirely different file, what we call "action at a distance," or its more pejorative term, "coupling."
-Likewise, naming conflicts can easily occur between subclasses and superclasses.

-the root cause is the lack of encapsulation in the relationship between subclasses and superclasses.
-This is the exact same problem between classes and mixins: The lack of encapsulation.

-In OOP, the unit of encapsulation is the object.
-An object has a defined interface of public methods, and behind this public interface, it has methods and properties that implement its interface.
-Other objects are supposed to interact only with the public methods.

-JavaScript, by design, makes the interface/implementation barrier extremely porous.
-But we have techniques for making it difficult to circumvent the interface.
-And this is usually enough: After all, if some future developer wants, they can always rewrite the code to open up any interface you may design.
-So the key is to document your intent and make it extremely obvious when code violates the documented intent.

 ### encapsulation for mixins

-Mixins can encapsulate methods and properties too.
-We saw in the previous post how we can use symbols (or pseudo-random strings) to separate methods intended to be a part of the interface from those intended to be part of the implementation (a/k/a "private").
+Mixins can encapsulate methods and properties.
+We saw in [the previous post][harmful] how we can use symbols (or pseudo-random strings) to separate methods intended to be a part of the interface from those intended to be part of the implementation (a/k/a "private").
 Take this mixin where we have just used a comment to indicate our preferences:

 ```javascript
 const Coloured = {